AlexRosito67/hasaki-smoke-detector/README.md

 Companion repository for the article:
 **"The 3.7 kB Alarm: A Zero-Bloat Edge AI Smoke Detector in Pure C"**

-A fully trained, INT8-quantized neural network for fire detection via sensor fusion.
+A fully trained neural network for fire detection via sensor fusion.
 No runtime.
 No framework.
 No dependencies.
-Just a 3.7 kB C header.
+Just a 3.8 kB C header.

 ---